DKFZ-ODCF/IndelCallingWorkflow/README.md

   Nature volume 578, pages 82–93 (2020).<br>
   DOI [10.1038/s41586-020-1969-6](https://doi.org/10.1038/s41586-020-1969-6)

-Containers are available in [Dockstore](https://dockstore.org/containers/quay.io/pancancer/pcawg-dkfz-workflow).
+The containers used for the PCAWG study are available in [Dockstore](https://dockstore.org/containers/quay.io/pancancer/pcawg-dkfz-workflow).
+Note that these contain the [versions used for PCAWG](https://github.com/ICGC-TCGA-PanCancer/dkfz_dockered_workflows/blob/00aeec8fb45ce14a3682298ade4f6a625ac5e9ad/runwrapper.sh#L112) and have not been updated.

-Furthermore, the workflow is regularly used at the DKFZ throug the automation system [One-Touch Pipeline](https://gitlab.com/one-touch-pipeline/otp):
+The workflow is regularly used at the DKFZ through the automation system [One-Touch Pipeline](https://gitlab.com/one-touch-pipeline/otp):

 * OTP: An automatized system for managing and processing NGS data.<br>
   Eva Reisinger, Lena Genthner, Jules Kerssemakers, Philip Kensche, Stefan Borufka, Alke Jugold, Andreas Kling, Manuel Prinz, Ingrid Scholz, Gideon Zipprich, Roland Eils, Christian Lawerenz, Jürgen Eils.<br>